Framing: What Are We Solving?

 Assumptions

-Start with assumptions.
-They're the easiest to catch, and often the most dangerous.
-An assumption presents itself as a fact without ever earning it.
-Ask yourself: Is this supported by data, or is it merely assumed to be true?
 Even when we have data to reference, it should not be considered "safe".
 You'll need to assess whether it's reliable, but we'll tackle that in the future chapter, "Proof, Not Opinions".
-For now, don't dismiss assumptions; note them for later during creation.
-Assumptions aren't always wrong, but if we take them for granted, they can cause issues during development.
+For now, don’t trust assumptions implicitly; keep them in view as you move through execution.
+Assumptions are not always wrong, but if we take the information they give us for granted, they can cause issues during development.

 Contradictions